x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/recover-deleted-messages.md

 ## (Optional) Step 1: Connect to Exchange Online using remote PowerShell

 You only need to perform this step if you have an Exchange Online or Office 365 organization.
-If you have an Exchange 2013 organization, go to the next step and run the command in the Exchange Management Shell.
+If you have an Exchange Server organization, go to the next step and run the command in the Exchange Management Shell.

 1. On your local computer, open Windows PowerShell and run the following command.